-"Handsome Tony Martin, screen and radio singer, told a gold-braided naval court today the involved story of his enlistment in the Navy and how he was helped by Lt.
+"Handsome Tony Martin, screen and radio singer, told a gold-braided naval court today the involved story of his enlistment in the Navy and how Lt.
 Cdr.
-Maurice N. Aroff.
-Aroff is accused of asking and accepting a \$950 automobile from Martin for facilitating his enlistment as a chief specialist.
-The 28-year old singer said he was referred to Aroff last fall when Martin had been classified for 1A in the draft.
-He said he had known the officer for more than five years.
-'I saw him many times in Hollywood and vicinity,' Martin said, 'it is a small community, and one meets most any one there.'
+Maurice N. Aroff helped him.
+Aroff is accused of asking and accepting a \$950 automobile from Martin in exchange for facilitating his enrollment as a chief specialist.
+The 28-year-old singer said he was referred to Aroff last fall when Martin had been classified for 1A in the draft.
+He stated that he had known the officer for over five years.
+'I saw him many times in Hollywood and vicinity,' Martin said, 'it is a small community, and one meets most anyone there.'
 'During the process of getting into the Navy,' Martin said, 'Aroff's kindness and being from Hollywood was very touching to me.'
 Martin, wearing the insignia of a chief boatswain's mate on his sleeve, continually referred to the former assistant naval procurement officer as 'Maury' until the court advised him to speak of the officer as 'Lieutenant Commander Aroff'."

-Following Martin, as witnesses, were others involved in the various charges against Aroff.
+Following Martin, other witnesses were involved in the various charges against Aroff.
 Several officers, including Lt. (jg) Richard C. Bergen and Lt.
-B. E. Burchfiel testified that Aroff had told them about accepting favors including the automobile from Martin.
-Their testimony was such that upon the advice of defense counsel Martin retook the stand August 5, 1942.
-He altered his previous testimony and now remembered a conversation that he had on January 3, 1942 with Aroff in regard to the automobile.
+B. E. Burchfiel, testified that Aroff had told them about accepting favors, including the automobile, from Martin.
+Their testimony was such that, upon the advice of defense counsel, Martin retook the stand on August 5, 1942.
+He altered his previous testimony and now remembered a conversation he had on January 3, 1942, with Aroff regarding the automobile.
 Martin testified that this was not a gift and Aroff intended to pay for it.
 Defense counsel Lt.
 Robinson also said in court that Aroff had an understanding with agent Goldstone and Martin for the payment.

-Aroff took the stand in his own defense August 6, 1942.
+Aroff took the stand in his defense on August 6, 1942.
 He denied that he gave preferential treatment to Tony Martin in recommending Martin for an appointment to the Naval Reserve and confirmed that he had made payment arrangements with Martin and Goldstone (who was then called to the stand himself by the prosecution).
 Some observers thought Aroff was being railroaded.
-The Navy went to far as to call Tony Martin's mother to testify.
+The Navy went so far as to call Tony Martin's mother to testify.
 She did so defiantly and in staunch support of her son.
-At one point the judges said to the defense and the prosecution that they saw no evidence of serious wrongdoing; perhaps only slight misconduct and asked if both sides would agree to a dismissal with a simple reprimand.
+At one point, the judges said to the defense and the prosecution that they saw no evidence of serious wrongdoing, perhaps only slight misconduct, and asked if both sides would agree to a dismissal with a simple reprimand.
 The defense was agreeable.
 The prosecution refused.
-Ironically, chief prosecutor Klein was himself of the Jewish faith.
-The court-martial continued.
+Ironically, Chief Prosecutor Klein was himself a Jew.
+The courtmartial continued.
 The press had a field day with what they had termed "The Tony Martin Case."
 Many anti-Roosevelt Administration leaders in Congress believed that too many Hollywood celebrities were entering the armed services "the easy way."
 This created a ripe environment for emotional statements even on the floor of the House of Representatives and in the Senate.
 On the other hand, celebrities who volunteered for more hazardous military duties were applauded.

-The publicity only got worse for Martin when the press carried the story in September 1942 that the Federal Government was going after him for additional income taxes on his 1941 earnings.
+The publicity only worsened for Martin when the press reported in September 1942 that the Federal Government was pursuing him for additional income taxes on his 1941 earnings.

-The decision of the court-martial came November 12, 1942.
+The decision of the court-martial was made on November 12, 1942.
 The inconclusive proceeding had finally ended in a deal when Aroff agreed to resign his commission with honor.
 Lt.
 Marvin McCarthy, naval public affairs officer, announced the decision at a Treasure Island press briefing.
-However, the Navy declined to give out any other information about the dismissal action or to say what disposition the court-martial had made of the seven specific charges.
+However, the Navy declined to provide any additional information about the dismissal action or to disclose the court-martial's disposition of the seven specific charges.